 To arrange a tour of a special exhibition, please contact Group Sales at 415.750.3620.

 Educators are also welcome to lead their classes on self-guided tours through either the de Young or the Legion of Honor.
 Reservations must be made at least two weeks in advance.
 Please note that self-guided tours of special exhibitions have a fee.

 To arrange a self-guided visit to the permanent collection, download the College Reservation Form or email email@example.com.

 To arrange a self-guided visit to the current special exhibitions, please contact Group Sales at 415.750.3620.

 Sketching in the Galleries

-Classes that wish to sketch in the permanent collections must obtain special permission and make a reservation four weeks in advance by filling out the College Reservation Form.
+Classes that wish to sketch in the permanent collection galleries must obtain permission and make a reservation at least four weeks in advance by completing the College Reservation Form.

 Class Visits to the Works on Paper Collection